Flea Bite Allergy Skin Disease in Dogs (Flea Allergy Dermatitis)

 Causes

-Fleas are small, blood-sucking parasites that are found worldwide and can live on pets and in the environment.
-The most common flea found on dogs is Ctenocephalides felis, the cat flea, which also infests dogs.
+Fleas are small, blood-sucking parasites found worldwide that can live on pets as well as in the environment.
+The flea most commonly found on dogs is Ctenocephalides felis, the cat flea, which also infests dogs.

 Genetic factors also play a role in the development of allergies.
-Certain dog breeds and individual genetic predispositions can increase the risk of developing a flea saliva allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
-The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock..
+Certain dog breeds and individual genetic predisposition can increase the risk of developing a flea saliva allergy.

 Symptoms